Sacred Rage Project

 Fast forward a year from the date I got married.
 My ex started watching pornography and messaging women for nude pictures.
 Then he started spying on me while changing and showering (sound familiar?).
 He would even take pictures of me while showering without me knowing.
 I would be bathing my little ones in the tub, and he would sneak up behind me to peek under my nightgown to see my vagina.
 I would go out with friends, and he would hide a tape recorder in the car to make sure I wasn't cheating.
 I NEVER in our 21 years of marriage gave him a reason to even think I was cheating.
 I'm insanely loyal and would never do such a thing!

 Did I mention 21+ years with this man?
 Yes, I did!
 In the church, we are expected to forgive, turn the other cheek, have faith, and move on.
 That's why I stayed so long!
 I'm so fucking pissed, hurt, RAGEFUL - all the words!!!!
+For me, the Mormon church is a cult full of lies, gaslighting, shame, and isn't true, and this is another fucking thing that I'm pissed off about!
+I'm so out of that bullshit!

-Going back a little bit.
-I ate my feelings away, I gained and lost hundreds of pounds throughout my marriage and time as a Mormon.
+Going back a little bit, I ate my feelings away, I gained and lost hundreds of pounds throughout my marriage and time as a Mormon.
 My body has gone through hell and back.
 I have extra skin, stretch marks, and wrinkles from all the sick shit that has happened to me for the past 21+ years.

 But I've also given birth to 3 beautiful children whom I love with all that I am!
 I appreciate my body for protecting me and helping me to grow these amazing creatures!
 Am I at peace with my body?
 Not yet, but I'm getting there.